bourumir-wyngs/rs-opw-kinematics/README.md

 Frame in robotics is most commonly defined by the 3 pairs of points (to and from) if the transform includes also rotation, or just a single pair is enough if only shift (but not a rotation) is involved.

+Frame construction uses `glam::DVec3` points and stores the resulting transform as `Pose`.
 Once constructed by specifying original and transformed points, the Frame object can take "canonical" joint angles and calculated joint angles for the transformed (shifted and rotated) trajectory.
 See the [frame](https://docs.rs/rs-opw-kinematics/latest/rs_opw_kinematics/frame/index.html) documentation and [example](examples/frame.rs) for details.

 ## Individual link positions